Are you thinking of buying a new build? Discover the pros and cons of new builds and find out how you can buy a new build house through Help to Buy.

-Most new builds come with a 10 year warranty from either the National House Building Council (NHBC), Local Authority Building Control Warranty (LABC) or Premier Guarantee.
+Most new builds come with a 10 year warranty.
+Often from the National House Building Council (NHBC), Local Authority Building Control Warranty (LABC) or Premier Guarantee.

 Cons of new build

-New build homes cost more than similar older properties and often fall in value once they’re no longer deemed “new”.
+New build homes cost more than similar older properties.
+They often fall in value once they’re no longer “new”.

-New builds tend to be smaller than comparable older homes.
+New builds tend to be smaller than older homes.

 New build leasehold flats often come with high service charges.

-These costs aren’t regulated and can be high.
+These costs are not regulated and can be high.

 It might not be perfect

-Poor quality materials or rushed work can result in new builds with “snags” or faults which need fixing.
+Poor quality materials or rushed work can result in new builds with “snags” or faults that need fixing.